26th Intelligence Squadron

 The 26th Intelligence Squadron is an intelligence organization of the United States Air Force, located at Buckley Space Force Base, Colorado.

 It was first activated as the 26th Photographic Reconnaissance Squadron during World War II.
-After training in the United States, the squadron deployed to the Southwest Pacific Theater, where it performed combar aerial reconnaissance missions, earning a Distinguished Unit Citation.
+After training in the United States, the squadron deployed to the Southwest Pacific Theater, where it performed combat aerial reconnaissance missions, earning a Distinguished Unit Citation and a Philippine Republic Presidential Unit Citation.
 Following V-J Day, the squadron moved to Korea, where it was inactivated in 1946.

 The squadron was active in the reserves from 1947 through 1949, then was activated again in 1955 as a Strategic Air Command Boeing RB-47 Stratojet reconnaissance unit.
-While continuing to fly the Stratojet, it transition to the medium bomber mission as the 681st Bombardment Squadron before inactivating in 1962.
+While continuing to fly the Stratojet, it transitioned to the medium bomber mission as the 681st Bombardment Squadron before inactivating in 1962.

-The squadron was reactivated in 1993 as the 26th Intelligence Squadron before being inactivated again in 2006.
+The squadron was reactivated in 1993 as the 26th Intelligence Squadron before being inactivated again in 1996.
+As the 26th Air and Space intelligence Squadron it was active from 2003 to 2006.
 It was reactivated in 2022 as a part of the 544th Intelligence, Surveillance and Reconnaissance Group.